newsnowlabs/runcvm/README.md

 - [Watch on Asciinema](https://asciinema.org/a/630032)

-**Nested RunCVM demo** - Launch Ubuntu running Systemd and Docker with RunCVM runtime installed; then within it run an Alpine _RunCVM_ container-VM; and, within that install dockerd and, _within that_, run a container from the 'hello-world' image:
+**Nested RunCVM demo** - Launch Ubuntu running Systemd and Docker with RunCVM runtime installed; then within it run an Alpine _RunCVM_ Container/VM; and, within that install dockerd and, _within that_, run a container from the 'hello-world' image:

 ```console
 cat <<EOF | docker build --tag=ubuntu-docker-runcvm -